 Having parameter set extensibility is desirable.

 It was suggested to consider if the extension flag and condition could be eliminated while still providing the extension capability.

-Revisit.
+For further study.

 To adopt the profile level syntax as in M0101 as a starting point?